werf/werf/docs/pages/reference/not_used/pull.md

 Command used to pull stages cache from the specified Docker registry.
 Call command before any of the build commands.

-Werf pull command optimized to pull only single cache stage for each image, that needed to rebuild _current state_ of the image.
+werf pull command optimized to pull only single cache stage for each image, that needed to rebuild _current state_ of the image.

-For example, there was a change in `beforeSetup` stage of the image since last project build.
-Werf pull command:
+For example, there was a change in `beforeSetup` stage of the image since last project build. werf pull command:

 1. Calculates current state of the stage cache and realizes, that there is a change in `beforeSetup` stage.
 2. Downloads `install` (the stage prior `beforeSetup`) stage from Docker registry. `beforeInstall` stage will not be downloaded, because only `install` stage is needed to rebuild `beforeSetup` and further stages.

 A pulled stage can be used by multiple images of the same `werf.yaml` config in the case when this stage is common between multiple images.

-In other words, Werf downloads from cache **last common stage** between old and new image state.
+In other words, werf downloads from cache **last common stage** between old and new image state.

 There is also an option to turn off this optimized behavior and always pull all stages.